Human Needs Shape Your Decisions

 Certainty is characterized by our need for safety, comfort, stability, consistency, predictability, control, avoidance of pain, and gaining of pleasure.
 High certainty individuals avoid risks and are detailed planners.
 They are organized, reliable, and dependable.

 Uncertainty is characterized by our need for variety, surprise, challenges, excitement, difference, chaos, adventure, change and novelty.
 High uncertainty individuals are typically involved in many things at once.
 They shun habits and routine.
-They may event put themselves at risk whether it be physically, emotionally, or financially.
+They may even put themselves at risk whether it be physically, emotionally, or financially.

 Love and Connection